 An obstetrician, Oral Ataniyazova fought the damage to public health caused by the shrinking of the Aral Sea, which has led to increased salinity and concentrated pollutants, huge dust storms and changes in the regional weather.

 Over the last several decades, the Aral Sea, once one of the world's largest inland seas, has shrunk to almost half its size.
-Scientists predict that without a radical recovery plan, the prominent Central Asian water body will disappear altogether by 2010.
+By 2007, it was down to almost 10 percent of its original size.

-Women and children are among those most affected by the Aral Sea crisis.
-In 1992 Oral Ataniyazova, an obstetrician who also holds a doctorate in medical science, established Perzent, the Karakalpak Center for Reproductive Health and Environment, in order to help the women and children of Karakalpakstan, an ethnically distinct and autonomous republic of Uzbekistan.
+Women and children were among those most affected by the Aral Sea crisis.
+In 1992, Oral Ataniyazova, an obstetrician who also holds a doctorate in medical science, established Perzent, the Karakalpak Center for Reproductive Health and Environment, in order to help the women and children of Karakalpakstan, an ethnically distinct and autonomous republic of Uzbekistan.
 Due to the severity of the pollution in the area, it is believed that its entire population has been exposed to dangerous chemicals over extended periods of time.
-Public health in the region has deteriorated with the worsening ecological situation.
-Over the past 15 years, there has been an increase in the rates of anemia, kidney and liver diseases, allergies, tuberculosis, birth defects and reproductive pathologies.
+Public health in the region has deteriorated with the worsening ecological situation with increases in the rates of anemia, kidney and liver diseases, allergies, tuberculosis, birth defects and reproductive pathologies.

 In addition to scientific research, family planning and medical assistance, Perzent offers a wide range of educational and community programs that focus on raising public awareness about the region's environmental and health problems.
 Most of Ataniyazova's activities concentrate on women and how they can improve their lives, including family health and the quality of food and water.
 Perzent trains local groups in areas such as health and hygiene, sustainable agriculture, as well as women's and children's rights.
 With branches in several rural districts, Perzent has created a 50-acre organic farm, a women's clinic and a publishing house.
 To fully involve the local people, Perzent actively solicits ideas from communities for practical solutions to the region's problems.
 More than 10,000 people have been involved in the organization's activities.